-SKS expands its collection of 'guards – literally – with the new Fatboard set, aimed specifically at bikes sporting tyres measuring 4in wide and up.
-The front straps on to the bottom of the down tube with rather nice Velcro straps and ample foam rubber padding while the rear is a double-hinged unit that attaches securely to your seatpost with a neat locking cam and rubberised strap.
+SKS expands its collection of fenders – literally – with the new Fatboard set, aimed specifically at bikes sporting tires measuring 4in wide and up.
+The front straps on to the bottom of the down tube with rather nice Velcro straps and ample foam rubber padding while the rear is a double-hinged unit that attaches securely to your seatpost with a neat locking cam and rubberized strap.

-Past experience with SKS products suggests that these should be very durable and long lasting, too.
+Past experience with SKS fenders suggests that these should be very durable and long lasting, too.
 Actual weight for the set is 371g.

 $55 / £45 / €45 / AU$80